sihensel/docs/git.md

 `git rebase --onto main <branch>` | rebase a branch onto main `git log` | show the Git log and who made which commits `git diff` | show all unstaged changes
+`git update-index --assume-unchanged <file>` | tell git to ignore any changes to a file

 ## Branches